Mikkel Christoffersen

 Mikkel Christoffersen (born 10 August 1983) is a Danish former professional footballer who played as a centre-back.

 Career

 Christoffersen played in the Danish Superliga for Herfølge Boldklub in 2006, and later also made 21 appearances for HB Køge at the highest level in the 2009–10 season.
+His contract with Køge was not renewed in 2010, and he went on trial at AB and Lyngby.
+However, he instead started higher education and signed for Denmark Series club Fremad Amager.
+He served as team captain before leaving in 2013.

 Retirement

 In 2018, he became principal at Brøndby Idrætsefterskole, a boarding school for lower secondary students with a focus on physical education.